karawin/Ka-Radio32/HardwareConfig.md

 -----------------------
 2/ Definition of gpio's
 -----------------------
-Edit this file to enter your gpio definitions.
+Edit the csv file to enter your gpio definitions.
 See gpio.h for the default values if missing in the csv file.
 Only modify the lines beginning with P_ by modifying only the last number.
 for example: